jadnohra/old_tech_experience/README.md

         * <img src="prep/geeks_prep.png" width="480"/>
         * Notebook
     * Did not manage to do more
-    * Big O
-        * Remembered notes on asymptotic notation in GK
-        * Database of integer sequences (know from 'The Cauchy-Schwarz Masterclass')
 3. There are way too many topics that would need de-rusting
     * example: smart pointers 10 years ago
     * <img src="old/smart_ptr_1.png" height="240"/> <img src="old/smart_ptr_2.png" height="240"/>